 Primary Source Media Explained

 Primary source media is used to teach students about events that occurred before and during their lifetime.
-With primary source, students as young as kindergarten age are able to learn concepts and glean meaning from events that would otherwise be out of sight and therefore out of mind.
+With primary source, students as young as kindergarten can learn concepts and glean meaning from events that would otherwise be out of sight, and therefore out of mind.
 There are many different categories of primary source media, including but not limited to the following:

-After logging into your teacher account at Studies Weekly, you will have access to images of diary pages and letters from notable figures in history.
-Some of these figures include Joan Mulholland, one of the key figures in the Freedom Rides, Anne Frank, and many more.
+After logging into your teacher account at Studies Weekly, you have access to images of diary pages and letters from notable figures in history.
+Some of these figures include Anne Frank, Ruby Bridges and Joan Mulholland — one of the key figures in the Freedom Rides — and many more.

-In our weekly publications as well as our online tools, we talk about and share images of works of art and literature.
 The only culture that our students and our kids will know about and understand is what is passed down to them from the generations before.
 This is what makes primary source so crucial to students now.
+In our weekly publications as well as our online tools, we talk about and share news images, works of art and literature.

 It’s Like You’re There

 Some of the greatest tools that we have in our online library are the audio and video recordings.
 Never been to Europe?
 Take a virtual field trip through Amsterdam, Germany or Paris.